dimi309/small3d/README.md

 This is a free, open-source, minimalistic 3D game engine, developed in C++ and using OpenGL with shaders (version 3.3 required as a minimum).

-**Note: On MacOS Mojave, in windowed mode, if nothing appears on the screen when running a game built with the engine, just move the game window a bit.
-That will fix it.
-This is the only problem found after the deprecation of OpenGL on this new version of MacOS.
-Everything else is fine and full screen mode is not affected either.**

 Games made with the engine
 --------------------------